 These and many other questions are the backbones of building your business.
-If you’re not sure where to start, find a reliable guide to building an effective business plan online.
-There are plenty of models that will ensure your plan is actionable, scalable, and marketable.
+If you’re unsure where to start, find a reliable guide to online building an effective business plan.
+Plenty of models will ensure your plan is actionable, scalable, and marketable.

-If you have the ability to do so, it may be wise to consider hiring a consultant to help you build your business plan.
+If you can do so, it may be wise to consider hiring a SaaS consultant to help you build your business plan.
 While consultants can be a pricey investment, it’s hard to put a price tag on the return investment.

 The reason for this is that if you find the right consultant, they should have helped to build and establish multiple businesses.
 If this is your first venture into the world of entrepreneurism, you won’t have any experience building a business plan.

 A consultant can provide invaluable advice that could be the difference between being a globally recognized brand versus a failed business.

 The right team will make or break your company.
 Yes, it’s that serious.
 Without the right people working for you, you’ll struggle to innovate, collaborate, and negotiate the various parts of your business that you need to succeed.